Areas of Expertise: Literature

 Since completing her PhD on Joseph Conrad and Virginia Woolf in 1996, Tory's research in modernism has focused on women writers including Nancy Cunard, Hope Mirrlees and Jean Rhys.
 She held the first conference on Nancy Cunard at Anglia Ruskin in 2001, and co-organised the first on Jean Rhys in 2010.

 More recently, Tory has written on contemporary writers, especially those who’ve engaged with modernism such as Ali Smith and Colm Tóibín.
 In 2013, she received a small grant from the British Academy to begin a project on The Future of Feminist Narratology, on which she organised a symposium, in October 2013.
 She has recently edited a special edition of Textual Practice with an introduction: "Futures for Feminist and Queer Narratology" and an essay "Invisibility and Power in the Digital Age: Issues for Feminist and Queer Narratology".
 This special edition has now also been published as a book: Queer and Feminist Theories of Narrative (Routledge, 2021).
 Her upcoming projects include a book on 21st-Century Love Stories, including chapters on intergenerational friendships, inhuman romances (between humans and mythic creatures or monsters), and narrating absence (unrequited love); and a chapter on Ali Smith for the 2010 edition of the Decades series.
-She regularly interviews authors at Waterstones, Cambridge (recently Deborah Levy, Anna Hope and Libby Page).
-September 2021 sees the start of A Life Written, a collaborative project for Older People with the National Centre for Writing.
+She regularly interviews authors at Waterstones, Cambridge (including Annie Garthwaite, Anna Hope, Deborah Levy, Sarah Moss, Libby Page).
+September 2021 saw the start of A Life Written, a collaborative project for Older People with the National Centre for Writing.
 You can watch a short film made by one of the participants on YouTube.
 A Life Written 2022 is now underway.